jasonhemann/20FA-2800/_labs/intro-and-setup.md

 ## Running ACL2s on Khoury Virtual Desktops

 You can run ACL2s using the Khoury Virtual Desktops Infrastructure (VDI).
 See the [documentation](https://www.khoury.northeastern.edu/systems/vdi/).
 You have many options including using an [HTML client](https://view.khoury.northeastern.edu/portal/webclient/index.html#/) that allows you to log into a virtual machine and run ACL2s using a browser.
 Use your Khoury CS account credentials and select `CCIS-WINDOWS`; then select `Linux Lab` and you will see a Desktop.
 Use the file explorer and click on `Other Locations > Computer > bin > acl2s`.
-Drap the `acl2s` icon to your Desktop while holding "Alt" or "Option" (on Mac) and when you release it, a menu will pop up; select "link here" and you will have a direct link to ACL2s in your Desktop.
+Drap the `acl2s` icon to your Desktop while holding "Alt" (on Mac "Option") and when you release it, a menu will pop up; select "link here" and you will have a direct link to ACL2s in your Desktop.
 Double click on the acl2s icon on your desktop and this will start ACL2s on your Virtual Desktop Machine.